bleu/cowprotocol-solver-template-py/README.md

 └── large_example.json     # Larger example auction data
 ```

+## Non-Production Ready Parts

+This template contains areas marked with `TODO:` comments that indicate non-production ready implementations.
+These are simplified or stub implementations that need to be replaced with proper production code.

 ## Implementation Guide

 1. **Understand the Models**: Start by examining the domain models in `src/domain/` (auction.py, solution.py, order.py, etc.)